josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - [Microsoft's 2023 study](https://www.microsoft.com/en-us/research/wp-content/uploads/2023/12/AI-and-Productivity-Report-First-Edition.pdf) touting "meaningful boosts to productivity" actually only tested building an extremely simple "hello, world" boilerplate app, nothing like real-world dev work.
 There are also several caveats about the quality of the work dropping as a side effect.

-- While not a study, exactly: the last few Stack Overflow developer surveys have shown AI usage increasing among developers, while trust in AI is actually going _down_.
+- The last few Stack Overflow developer surveys have shown AI usage increasing among developers, while trust in AI is actually going _down_.
 (In fact: more developers _distrust_ AI now than trust it.)
 AI solutions that are "almost right, but not quite" was the #1 frustration cited by developers in [the most recent survey](https://stackoverflow.blog/2025/12/29/developers-remain-willing-but-reluctant-to-use-ai-the-2025-developer-survey-results-are-here/), with a full two-thirds of developers saying they are spending _more_ time fixing AI-generated code now than ever before.

 ### The major takeaways